 - Students must plan to graduate from Pitt Community College.

 (Eligibility requirements do not apply to certificate/diploma programs.)

 Students interested in the Work-Based Learning/Internship Program should follow the procedure outlined below:

 - Students should make an appointment with their faculty coordinator prior to registration to discuss site placement,

 - Students should meet with their faculty coordinator to register for the appropriate Work-Based Learning/Internship course and section number, and

 - Students should complete a Work-Based Learning/Internship Report Book.

 Academic credit is earned based on the following:

-- Students can receive one (1) semester hour credit for 160 hours of work experience or two (2) semester hour credits for 320 hours of work experience.
+- Students can receive one (1) semester hour credit for 160 hours of work-based experience or two (2) semester hour credits for 320 hours of work-based experience.
 Grades given by the faculty advisor will be based on reports and evaluations submitted by the student and the employer.

 - A student may receive a maximum of two credit hours during any one semester.
 Each curriculum program specifies the maximum number of credit hours allowed toward degree or diploma requirements.